langonej/tekx/index.rst

 *Beginning on Wednesday May 2nd*, 2018, each team will have full access to their own cluster.
 Details on how to connect, credentials, and other useful info, will be posted directly to this site.
 Please keep in mind that the clusters will be reset the night before the event to ensure everyone starts from a level playing field.

+The Nutanix IT Team will also be onsite for minimal support and assistance.

 Judging
 ===============